Show don’t tell.

 Nurturing that converts

-Sales isn’t follow-up.
-It’s momentum.
+Sales isn’t one funnel.
+It’s many.

 From pipeline to flywheel